akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Overheard

-Passing nearby at the garden’s edge, the grey-haired agent of *de la Roche* stepped closer to Sir Guy.
+Passing nearby at the garden’s edge, Sir Guy stepped closer to his servant.
 He adjusted his heavy cloak, his eyes fixed on Godfrey’s retreating form.

 “A son who is absent,” the agent mused, his voice smooth as oil, “cannot protect a girl who is present.
 The goose-house door is left unlatched, so to speak.”